ehForwarderBot/efb-telegram-master/README.rst

 In EFB v2, the framework added support to message editing and removal, and so does ETM.
-However, due to the limitation of Telegram Bot API, although you may have selected “Delete from the bot”, or “Delete from everyone” while deleting messages, the bot would not know anything about it.
-Therefore, if you want your message to be removed from a remote chat, edit your message and prepend it with rm\` (it’s R, M, and ~\`, not single quote), so that the bot knows that you want to remote the message.
+However, due to the limitation of Telegram Bot API, although you may have selected “Delete for the bot”, or “Delete for everyone” while deleting messages, the bot would not know anything about it.
+Therefore, if you want your message to be removed from a remote chat, edit your message and prepend it with rm\` (it’s R, M, and ~\`, not single quote), so that the bot knows that you want to delete the message.

 Please also notice that some channels may not support editing and/or